charlesneimog/Awesome-Pd/docs/objects/peak.md

 # peak

-`peak` compares the input to a 'peak' (maximum) value.
-If it's greater, the input becomes the new peak and is sent out.
-The middle outlet sends 1 when a new peak is set and 0 otherwise.
-The right outlet sends 1 when the input is not greater than the peak and 0 otherwise.
+The `peak` object compares incoming numbers to a stored "peak" (maximum) value.
+If an input is greater than the current peak, it becomes the new peak and is output from the left outlet.
+The middle and right outlets indicate whether a new peak was set or not, respectively.
+It can also be initialized with an argument or have its peak value set via its right inlet.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `peak` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>